Angosat-1 restores communications with ground control

 "Due to very high criticality of the maneuvers, the decision was made not to perform active influence on the spacecraft until its return to the communications range.
 The resumption of work associated with the flight testing of the Angosat satellite is planned for the middle of April 2018," RKK Energia said.

 In the meantime, the second stage of the Zenit rocket, which delivered Angosat into orbit, was expected to reenter the Earth's atmosphere around January 26.
 The latest forecast roughly matched the original prognosis for the decay of the second-stage orbit around 28 days after its launch with a possible error of around eight days either way.
+By January 27, the stage still remained in orbit, but its latitude fell significantly and the object was now expected to reenter on January 28.

 Sequence of Angosat-1 activation after the separation from Fregat: